Spring Special for the Month of May: 30% off entire order. Use Code SPRING23 at checkout. *restrictions apply

 With the aluminum adequately prepared, you’re ready to move

-on to the next step: sealing.
+on to the next step: sealing an aluminum boat.
 Here’s what you’ll need to know:

 • Choose the